Endogen/Telegram-Kraken-Bot/README.md

 - Background jobs that check order state do not send messages if `updater.idle()` is present (commented `updater.idle()` out for now)

 ## Troubleshooting
 In case you experience issues, please take a look at this section to check if it is described here.
-If not, create an [issue on GitHub](https://github.com/Endogen/Telegram-Kraken-Bot/issues/new).
+If not, create an [issue on GitHub](https://github.com/Endogen/Telegram-Kraken-Bot/issues/new)

-- __Error message `Invalid nonce`__: It might happen pretty often that Kraken replies with this error.
+- __Error `Invalid nonce`__: It might happen pretty often that Kraken replies with this error.
 If you want to understand what a nonce is, [read the Wikipedia article](https://en.wikipedia.org/wiki/Cryptographic_nonce).
 This error happens mostly if you use different Telegram clients.
 Maybe you issued some commands on your laptop and then switched to your smartphone?
 That would be a typical scenario where this might happen.
 Or you didn't use the bot for a long time.
 To resolve it, just execute the command again.
 It should work the second time - meaning you press the keyboard button again.
 Unfortunately there is not much i can do.
 The correct behavior would be to have one Kraken API key-pair for one device (one for your smartphone and one for your laptop).
 Unfortunately there is no way to identify the client.
-You can play around with the nonce value in your Kraken account (take a look at the settings for the generated key-pair).
+You can play around with the nonce value in your Kraken account (take a look at the [settings for the generated key-pair](#api-keys)).
 If you are really annoyed by this then here is what you could try: Create some key-pairs (5 might do it) and then, before you call the Kraken API, randomly choose one of the keys and use it till the next Kraken API call is made.

 ## Disclaimer
 I use this bot personally to trade on Kraken so i guess it's kind of stable but __if you use it, then you are doing this on your own responsibility__ !!!
 I can not be made responsible for lost coins or other stuff that might happen due to some fuckup within the code.
 Use at your own risk!